rob2fresh4this/Business-Redesign-Project/README.md

 - [11/21/14] worked on the code/made the desktop
 - [11/22/14] worked on the code/made the desktop responsive

-## Peer Reviewer
+# Review by Juan Heredia

+### Overall Feedback:
+Nice overall, the buttons work fine, and most of the responsiveness works.

+### Suggestions:
-- Juan Heredia: Nice over all, the buttons work fine and most of the responsiveness works, maybe try to make it so the images on the home page drop below the text after a certain width? just my nitpicktho, also there seems to be a lot of place holders dont know if thats intentional, but besides that everything looks fine
+- [nitpick]Consider making the images on the home page drop below the text after a certain width for better responsiveness.
+  - *Note: This is just a nitpick!*
+- [its intentional]There seem to be a lot of placeholders.
+Not sure if that's intentional.

+### Final Thoughts:
+Besides those points, everything looks fine!

 ---